 What can you see & do in Cusco and Sacred Valley of the Incas?

 Many travelers spend a day or two checking out the historical Inca sites in Cuscowhile adjusting to the altitude, before heading to the Sacred Valley of the Incas.
-It is recommended to spend at least another day in the Sacred Valley of the Incas, exploring Pisac, Moray & Maras on the way to Ollantaytambo, 9160 ft/2790 m, the oldest occupied town in Peru. (or explore the sites on the way back to Cusco from Machu Picchu)
+It is recommended to spend at least another day in the Sacred Valley of the Incas, exploring Pisac ruins or Chinchero, Moray & Maras on the way to Ollantaytambo, 9160 ft/2790 m, the oldest occupied town in Peru. (or explore the sites on the way back to Cusco from Machu Picchu)

 There is no public transportation through the Sacred Valley, however Peru rail offers full transportation services from Cusco to Aguas Calientes (the third & final gateway city to the ruins).
 Peru rail buses transport travelers from Cusco to the train station in Ollantaytambo (about 1.5 hours) where they board trains for a 1.5 (sometimes 2) hour ride to the town of Aguas Calientes.

-The first train from Ollantaytambo departs early in the morning and arrives in Aguas Calientes before 8 am.
+Whether you take the Perurail bus or private transfer to the village, the first trains from Ollantaytambo depart approximately 5 am, 6 am & 7 am and arrive in Aguas Calientes 1.5 - 2 hours later.
 There is no airport & there are no roads to Aguas Calientes.
-There are no cars, taxis or motorized transportation except for the 20 tour buses that shuttle people back and forth between 5:30 am – 4 pm, in 10 minutes intervals (or when buses are full), between the town and the main entry to the Machu Picchu National Park.
+There are no cars, taxis or motorized transportation in the village, except for the 20 tour buses that shuttle people back and forth between 5:30 am – 4 pm, in 10 minutes intervals (or when buses are full), between the town and the main entry to the Machu Picchu National Park.

 What about my luggage?